2023 Solar Incentives Guide for Brunswick, GA - Tax Credits & Rebates

 - between the dates specified by a particular incentive.

-Specific incentives, including ones handled by the Georgia government or by your county/municipality, may have additional qualifications.
-Speak with your local Brunswick solar installer to learn more about what incentives your project will qualify for.
+Specific incentives, including those run by the Georgia government or by your county/municipality, could have additional qualifications.
+Get in touch with your local Brunswick solar installer to learn more about what incentives your project will qualify for.

-To find the right solar panel installer for you, check out our guide to Brunswick's top solar panel companies.
+To find the best solar panel installer in your area, check out our guide to the best solar companies in Brunswick.

-You can lower your carbon footprint by 500 pounds of CO2 a year by switching to solar panels.
+You can decrease your carbon footprint by 500 pounds of CO2 annually by installing solar panels.
 This adds up to around 10,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+In addition, solar power is a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.